yohangz/packer-cli/README.md

 };
 ```

-# Contributions
+## :seedling: Contributions

-Feel free to open an issue or create a PR
+Feel free to open an issue or create a PR.

+## :copyright: License

+Packer-CLI was license under MIT.
+Please refer [LICENSE](https://github.com/yohangz/packer-cli/blob/master/LICENSE) for more information.